What is Acupuncture?

 What is an Acupuncture Session Like?

-Dr. Andrea will meet with each patient to discuss what issues they want to improve.
-She will then choose acupuncture points to work on that match well for that patient.
+Vanessa Huffman, DACM, LAC, LMT, RYT, holds a Doctorate of Acupuncture and Chinese Medicine, is a licensed acupuncturist.
+She will meet with each client to discuss what issues they want to improve.
+She will then choose acupuncture points to work on that match well for that client.
 The session is extremely relaxing, done on a comfortable table, in a dark room with quiet music playing.
-Dr. Andrea will insert the needles, then step out and allow the patient to rest for about 20 minutes, then return to remove the needles.
+Vanessa will insert the needles, then step out and allow the patient to rest for about 20 minutes, then return to remove the needles.
 If we are combining acupuncture with a spinal adjustment, the adjustment is given after the acupuncture treatment.

 What do I wear for an Acupuncture Session?